zamiacolbert/Python_Data_Project/README.md

 ## 4. What is the most optimal skill to learn for Data Analysts?

+To determine the most optimal skill for Data Analysts, I created a scatter plot comparing the demand (measured by job posting frequency) and median salary of various skills.
+Each point represents a skill, with its position indicating both how common it is and how well it pays.
+Using label adjustments to reduce overlap, the visualization helps highlight high-demand, high-paying skills—making it easier to identify which skills offer the best balance of marketability and earning potential.

 Here is the link to my notebook to see a detailed breakdown of the steps taken: [.ipynb](3_Project/5_Optimal_Skills.ipynb)